Cabela’s Inc., one of the country’s BIGGEST and most well-known outdoor recreation businesses, was founded in 1961.

 Covenant 7 SFP Scopes

-You can get the following magnifications of the Covenant 7.
+You can get the same magnifications of 3-21x and 5-35x of the Covenant 7 FFP.
 Note that these are second focal plane versions.

 Additionally, these are equipped with Cabela’s TAC-8 SFP MIL reticle.